Position Size Calculator

 - ATR timeframe — timeframe to calculate ATR on.
 Click the button to switch between timeframes.
 ATR options are visible only if ShowATROptions input parameter is set to true.

 - Order type button to switch between Instant, Pending, and Stop Limit.

 - Hide/show lines button to quickly switch the display of the Entry, Take-profit, and Stop-loss lines on the chart.

-- Commission size per lot — set it if your broker charges commission and you want it included into risk size when calculating position size.
+- Commission size per lot (one-way) — set it if your broker charges commission and you want it included into risk size when calculating position size.